TobyLobster/ellipse/readme.md

 See [algorithm derivation](./algorithm_derivation/derivation.ipynb)

-Given this algorithm, we use an innovative approach to rendering, using short straight lines that render identically to the individual pixels that would normally be drawn.
+A new method is used to speed up rendering further.
+We draw short straight lines that render identically to the individual pixels that would normally be drawn.

 See [rendering fewer lines](./fewer_lines.md)